Café Terminus attack: Café Terminus attack

 Instead of meeting Matha as planned, Henry remained inactive for a portion of the day.
 Later, with a bomb in his pocket, he began to make his way toward the Élysée Palace.
 His intention was to assassinate Sadi Carnot by throwing the bomb at him.
-However, upon reaching the Élysée, he found the area surrounded by a large security cordon that he couldn't breach.
+However, upon reaching the Élysée, he found the area surrounded by a large security cordon that he could not breach.

 Displeased with his failed plan, Henry then moved through Paris, making his way to the Hôtel de Ville.
-He attempted to enter a ball attended by the Parisian aristocracy and bourgeoisie but was denied entry because he wasn't "properly dressed" and had no money.
+He attempted to enter a ball attended by the Parisian aristocracy and bourgeoisie but was denied entry because he was not "properly dressed" and had no money.
 Henry left and found himself back on the street.
 He then continued to the Opéra, where a similar ball was underway, but after realizing all entrances were guarded, he reportedly exclaimed:Ah, I would have made them dance in there!